“The essence of strategy is choosing what not to do. ~ Michael Porter

 Michael Porter on what he makes of Donald Trump and Narendra Modi :

 Michael Porter: Why business can good at solving social problems.

 What is Michael Porter’s Generic Competitive Strategies?

 There are three effective generic approaches to success to outperforming other firms in an industry.

-Porter’s Generic strategies were listed by Michael Porter in 1980.
+Michael Porter’s Generic Competitive Strategies were listed by Michael Porter in 1980.

 - Cost leadership

 - Focus Strategy